 Hotels and Resorts at Kaziranga

-From luxury resorts to rest houses to dormitories, an assortment of accommodation options are available in Kaziranga National Park.
+For visitors travelling to Kaziranga National Park there are many Hotels, Luxury Resorts, Guest Houses, Budget Lodges and Homestays for their stay around the vicinity of the National Park.
 Many numbers of Tourist Lodges at Kaziranga National Park are maintained and furnished by the Forest department of Kaziranga.
 The Hotels and Resorts are owned and operated by private companies.
 Generally during the off season at Kaziranga National Park accommodations are easily available at these Hotels, Resorts, Lodges and Guest Houses of Kaziranga.
 However, during the peak travel season viz. from November to April, it is recommended to book ahead and paying in advance at these accommodations to confirm availability of your stay here.
 Mentioned below are some of the Deluxe Hotels, Resorts, Guest Houses in Kaziranga National Park.

 Climate and Best Time to visit Kaziranga